Tountain/SoundiationAcoustophoresis/README.md

 - ```./data file (example)``` folder contains:
   -  an example of the user designed particle geometry ("particle_data.stl");
-  -  an example of the predicted dynamic data ("Myfilename.txt" in default).
+  -  an example of the predicted dynamic data (namely "Myfilename.txt" by default).

+   Note: By default, the above data files are automatically saved in the ```./src``` folder.

 ## Functionality